Chase-Lambert/Chase-Lambert/README.md

         name: "Chase Lambert",

         about: "I am a self taught developer who has experience building full stack web apps. \
-                I am looking for a new role using Rust, Clojure/ClojureScript, or Go. \
+                I am looking for a new role using Rust, or Clojure/ClojureScript. \
                 I prefer remote but will consider relocation within the US. \
                 I have mainly focused on web development but am open to other projects as well",